Eating or drinking places

 From 1 September 2023:

 A 5-metre smoke-free buffer applies from the boundary of outdoor eating and drinking places.

 Eating and drinking places that choose to provide a Smoking-only area for patrons must ensure that:

 - a smoke-free buffer of at least 2 metre wide surrounds the area (the buffer may be a space, object or structure)

-- the food or drink you sell must not be served to patrons, taken into, or consumed in this area
+- food or drink is not served to patrons, taken into, or consumed in this area or its buffer

 - the area must not be an area where smoking is otherwise prohibited under the Act for example within 5 metres of an entrance to an enclosed place/building.

 A DOSA is an outdoor area where patrons who wish to smoke may take their drink while they have a cigarette.